Seren Books: Reception

 The academic Lisa Sheppard describes Seren, together with Parthian and Cinnamon Press, as "among the foremost publishers of English-language writing in Wales".
 According to Sheppard, Seren and Parthian are "illuminating Welsh writing in English's past and creating links with the Welsh language tradition in order to claim anglophone literature as part of Wales's literary heritage".
 The Welsh poet Dannie Abse described Seren on its thirtieth anniversary in 2011 as a "vital element of the Welsh literary scene" and considers it to have contributed to the strength of English-language writing in Wales.
 The Welsh poet Owen Sheers describes the press in 2011 as "a sign of national and cultural strength" and "a way of allowing a country a voice".

 Peter Finch, who has himself been published by Seren, named the late poet Nigel Jenkins as one who disliked Seren's approach.
 The Welsh poet Tony Curtis said in an interview published in 1997 that "Seren's books look good, and their list is good.
-Some of it could improve, but that's part of the process"; he criticised the press's marketing for failing to get its books into bookshops.
+Some of it could improve, but that's part of the process"; he criticised the press' marketing for failing to get its books into bookshops.

+In 2026, Peter Finch wrote a review of the company, stating: 'Seren has been at the forefront of Welsh publishing since the early 1980s...During that time, more than 40 years from back then to now, the press has revolutionised Welsh publishing.
+Gone are the old ways.
+You no longer lob the book at the market and hope as you once did in Wales.
+You don’t imagine the shops will find out about you through rumour, chance and messaging from the dead.
+Books do not get coverage simply by existing.
+For almost half a century this press, Seren Books, has transformed the way you sell specialist Welsh books.
+It has made its world a professional one.'

+Seren Books titles have won and been long- and short-listed for numerous awards include the Costa Book Awards, Forward Prize, Eric Gregory Award and Man Booker.
+In 2025, the company won the Small Press of the Year for Wales at the British Book Awards (The Nibbies) and were shortlisted for the award in 2026.